RomNox/Portfolio/README.md

 ## 📩 Contact Me

-If you have any questions or would like to discuss collaboration opportunities, feel free to reach out:
+If you have any questions or would like to discuss collaboration opportunities, please feel free to reach out using the contact details below:
+**Languages:** I speak English (B2), German (A2), Ukrainian (Native), and Russian (Native).

 - **Email:** [romaykin@gmail.com](mailto:romaykin@gmail.com)
 - **LinkedIn:** [linkedin.com/in/romaykin](https://www.linkedin.com/in/romaykin)